Reginald Brett, 2nd Viscount Esher: Great War

 In 1917, he told Lloyd George, now Prime Minister, that diplomacy in Paris was weak and that Lloyd George "was badly served".
 Ambassador Lord Bertie was the last of the Victorian imperial envoys and Esher argued he had failed to do enough to persuade France to remain in the war.
 When offered the ambassadorship himself, Esher crowed, "I cannot imagine anything I would detest more."
 Following a French mutiny the next month, Haig and Henry Wilson lent support to an offensive to bolster the French.
-Phillipe Pétain, the new French commander-in-chief, was deemed too defensive, and Esher sent Charles à Court Repington on a "charm offensive".
+Philippe Pétain, the new French commander-in-chief, was deemed too defensive, and Esher sent Charles à Court Repington on a "charm offensive".
 With support from Minister of Munitions Winston Churchill and Lord Milner for dramatic action, Esher entered diplomatic conversation with the War Policy Committee, a unique departure in the management of British policy.
 However, bad weather and sickness of war made Esher ill in 1917, and he was encouraged by King George V to holiday at Biarritz.

 Partly on Esher's advice, the War Office undertook major re-organization in 1917, unifying all British military commands at the Imperial War Office.
 Esher was at the famous Crillon Club dinner meeting in Paris on 1 December 1917, at which with Georges Clemenceau, they took critical decisions over the strategy for 1918.
 The Allied Governments proposed a unified Allied Reserve, despite negative press and publicity in the Commons.
 As cabinet enforcer, Esher visited Henry Wilson on 9 February 1918, during the crisis over his succession to William Robertson as Chief of the Imperial General Staff.
 Esher became instrumental in remonstrating against the war effort with loose press articles in Lord Northcliffe's newspapers and The Morning Post.
 In France, Esher established a rapprochement with the press to help hold the Clemenceau government together, at a time when England was at the zenith of her military strength.

 As the war concluded, Esher learned that the King wanted his resignation as Deputy-Governor of Windsor.
 In fact, he coveted the post of Keeper of the Royal Archives.
 Lord Stamfordham demanded his resignation in favour of historian Sir John Fortescue, but Esher remained as Governor.
 Professionalization also warned Maurice Hankey against becoming secretary to the Paris Peace Conference, which to Esher's mind was beyond his competence.
 Esher also persuaded his friend not to desert the British Empire for the League of Nations.
 Domestic unrest and trade unionism, which Esher loathed, as it threatened peace and stability, also destabilized his position as President of the Army of India Committee.
 Ever skeptical of political changes, "omnivorous" introductions to the Viceroy's work forced him to decline a solicitous offer to chair a sub-committee of the Conditions of the Poor.